robtweed/qewd-microservices-examples/WINDOWS-IRIS-2.md

 The good news is that the entire CRUD cycle for a record can be handled by a single pre-built *adminui* WebComponent Assembly, aptly named *adminui-crud*.

 So let's see how it can be used.
+Once again we'll do this in incremental stages.

-The *adminui-crud* Assembly Module is a bit different from the standard ones, in that it encapsulates a complete set of pre-determined functionality - the CRUD cycle for a record - but in a way that can be customised.
+The *adminui-crud* Assembly Module is a bit different from the standard ones, in that it encapsulates a complete set of pre-determined functionality - the CRUD (Create, Retrieve, Update, Delete) cycle for a record - but in a way that you can customise.

+## Add the CRUD Assembly to your *app.js* File

 We can begin by loading it as if it was a standard Assembly Module.
 In the *app.js* file, import it as follows: